opnfv/apex/docs/installation-instructions/architecture.rst

 Triple-O Deployment Architecture
 ================================

-Apex is based on RDO Manager which is the RDO Project's implementation of the OpenStack Triple-O project.
+Apex is based on the OpenStack Triple-O project as distributed by the RDO Project.
 It is important to understand the basics of a Triple-O deployment to help make decisions that will assist in successfully deploying OPNFV.